kmadjei/PHP-MySQL-Chat-Application/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-### Media
-- The photos used in this site were obtained from ...
+- The  entire content for building the [PHP Live Chat Application](https://youtu.be/VnvzxGWiK54) was provided and led by [CodingNepal](https://www.youtube.com/channel/UCk7xIEmd3MeyhIu2StLX5yA) Youtube channel.

 ### Acknowledgements

-- I received inspiration for this project from X
+- Through this one project alone I was able to learn MySQL queries, PHP authentication, JavaScript-PHP Ajax, and File submission, along with new knowledge on Javascript functions and CSS selectors.
+    - I am grateful for the valuable lesson and will recommend any PHP full-stack developer to give it a go.